Hands-on technical analysis of a novel data platform for high-performance block I/O in the cloud,

 In the two examples below, I was running the same test with 256kB I/O sizes and still got to the maximum throughput:

-Here’s the Silk Performance history view from one of my tests, showing the sustained read I/O rate in one of my tests:
+Here’s the Silk Performance history view, showing the sustained read I/O rate in one of my tests:

 This kind of I/O bandwidth is something that your data warehouses, analytics systems and anything that needs to process a lot of data will like.